New Jersey Route 47: Cumberland County

-From here, Route 47 continues through a mix of trees and residences, intersecting Schooner Landing Road, which provides access to and from northbound Route 55.
-Just past this intersection, the route crosses the Manantico Creek into Millville, where it becomes South Second Street, and continues past more woodland containing residences.
+From here, Route 47 continues through a mix of trees and residences, intersecting Schooner Landing Road, which provides access to the northbound direction of Route 55.
+Just past this intersection, the route crosses the Manantico Creek into Millville, where it becomes South 2nd Street, and continues past more woodland containing residences.
 As the route continues north, residential development increases along with commercial and industrial establishments.
-Route 47 reaches the commercial downtown of Millville, where it crosses Route 49/County Route 555 and becomes North Second Street.
-County Route 555 parallels Route 47 a block to the east as the road crosses a Winchester and Western Railroad line and intersects County Route 552 Spur.
-Past this intersection, County Route 555 heads farther to the east and Route 47 crosses the Winchester and Western Railroad line a second time, passing a mix of residences, businesses, and industrial buildings.
+Route 47 reaches the commercial downtown of Millville, where it crosses the intersection with East Main Street (Route 49/CR 555) and becomes North 2nd Street.
+CR 555 parallels Route 47 a block to the east as the road crosses the Winchester and Western Railroad line and intersects East Broad Street (CR 552 Spur).
+Past this intersection, CR 555 heads farther to the east, and Route 47 crosses the Winchester and Western Railroad line a second time, passing a mix of residences, businesses, and industrial buildings.
 The road becomes three lanes with a center-left turn lane as it heads through commercial areas in the northern part of Millville.
-Upon intersecting High Street, the route widens to five lanes before entering Vineland, where the name becomes Delsea Drive again and it intersects Route 55 at a partial cloverleaf interchange.
+Upon intersecting High Street, the route widens to five lanes before entering Vineland, where the name becomes Delsea Drive again and comes to a partial cloverleaf interchange with Route 55.

 Past this interchange, Route 47 passes the Cumberland Mall on the east side of the road as a six-lane divided highway.
 Past the mall, the route becomes a five-lane road with a center left-turn lane again and passes more commercial establishments in the southern part of Vineland, before heading into wooded residential areas with some farmland.
-It crosses County Route 552 and becomes a two-lane road, running through business areas with some homes.
-As Route 47 continues north through the city, it comes to an intersection with Chestnut Avenue, where it gains a center left-turn lane.
-From here, it passes more commercial buildings before crossing Landis Avenue, which heads to the west as Route 56.
-Past this intersection, the road crosses a Winchester and Western Railroad line before intersecting County Route 540.
-Route 47 continues north through a mix of dwellings and businesses in the northern part of Vineland, narrowing back into a two-lane road at the crossing of County Route 681.
-The road heads through predominantly residential areas as it comes to an intersection with County Route 674.
+It crosses the intersection with West Sherman Avenue (CR 552) and becomes a two-lane road, running through business areas with some homes.
+As Route 47 continues north through the city, it comes to an intersection with West Chestnut Avenue, where it gains a center left-turn lane.
+From here, it passes more commercial buildings before crossing the intersection with West Landis Avenue, which heads to the west as Route 56.
+Past this intersection, the road crosses a Winchester and Western Railroad line before intersecting West Park Avenue (CR 540).
+Route 47 continues north through a mix of dwellings and businesses in the northern part of Vineland, narrowing back into a two-lane road at the intersection with West Oak Road (CR 681).
+The road heads through predominantly residential areas as it comes to an intersection with West Garden Road (CR 674).
 Past this intersection, the route passes near Kroelinger Airport and continues through mostly rural inhabited areas with some businesses.
-It crosses County Route 690 (Weymouth Road) before passing through wooded sectors with some homes and farms.
+It crosses the intersection with West Weymouth Road (CR 690) before passing through wooded sectors with some homes and farms.